deGueux/scale-model-DUT21/README.md

 ## Get in touch
 If you've got any questions, hit me up on Slack, I should probably see messages there.
 If not, my phone number can be found on there as well.

 If you've made this, please please please send me photos, I would love for a lot of tiny DUT21's to exist.
+I still got loads of the right spraypaints left, so i can lend you some as well.

 ### License